 Warning: This is a raw narration of the preemie experience.
 It contains descriptions that may be triggering for some.

 You're not prepared.
-They try to warn you - scare you even, with words like complications, and possible outcomes, and percentage of You wish you could shake it off and throw it to the ground, stomping out it's existence with angry words "be gone! you have no power over me."time this happens.
+They try to warn you - scare you even, with words like complications, and possible outcomes, and percentage of.
+You wish you could shake it off and throw it to the ground, stomping out it's existence with angry words "be gone! you have no power over me!"
 There is a whole dictionary of words, lists of medical procedures, worksheets of warnings.
 They tell you all this information thinking they are helping, but they're not.
 They mean well, but there's no way to take all that to heart and still feel okay with the little life growing inside you each day.

 Then, everything, everything you ever thought about babies and hospitals, about births that will turn into joyous birthday celebrations, and about life as a family stops.
 It ceases to exist, and you are left with your entire world shrunk down to a six by eight foot area of one big room.
 In this small piece of rented real estate, your baby lays in a box while you squeeze yourself into the leftover space not occupied by machines and monitors.
 When a stranger comes to touch your child and care for her because you can't, you have to move out of the way.